mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 How does cause and effect work in the vending machine?

 Give and take.

 Anything else?

-[...]
+- Input and output.

 - Input becomes output?